cytomine/Cytomine-Web-UI/README.md

 ## Presentation

 The Cytomine-WebUI is the official front-end for Cytomine, developed in VueJS.
 You will find more information about the Cytomine project on the [website](https://www.cytomine.org).
-You can also find, on our official documentation [how to install it](https://documentation.cytomine.org/How-to-install-Cytomine?structure=Admins) and [an user guide](https://documentation.cytomine.org/UsersV2?structure=UsersV2).
+You can also find, on our official documentation [how to install it](https://documentation.cytomine.org/How-to-install-Cytomine?structure=Admins) and [a user guide](https://documentation.cytomine.org/UsersV2?structure=UsersV2).

 The main features of this new front-end are :
 * A complete new Cytomine experience.